Leadership & Staff

 Jean Cooper Carter

-Jean holds BS in Social Work from and holds certifications from the University of Maryland in Crisis Intervention, Critical.
-Incident Response has a certification in Life Coaching.
-Jean also has experience working with addiction and held a CAC-AD Addictions certification. .
-She has been in field over 25 years and has worked with displaced youth, Adult Homeless, Persons with Disabilities, Crisis women’s programs and has run Shelters and Supportive Housing programs in the county for these programs.
+Jean holds a B.S. in social work from the University of Maryland as well as certifications from the university in Crisis Intervention, Critical Incident Response.
+She also has a certification in Life Coaching.
+Jean also has experience working with addiction and held a CAC-AD Addictions certification.
+She has been in field for over 25 years and has worked with displaced youth, adult homeless, persons with disabilities, and crisis women’s programs.
+She has run shelters and supportive housing programs in the county.

-As the Client Services Manager for The Mission, Jean operates the Mission Day Room and does needs assessments, counseling, referrals, advocacy and assists with obtaining employment.
-Over the years has served on the Department of Social Services Child Abuse Review Board, St. Mary’s County Alcohol Alliance Board and the Domestic Violence Board for the Family Advocacy Center, and the Tri-County Youth Services Partnership for Homeless Youth age 18-25.18-25.
+As the Client Services Manager for The Mission, Jean operates The Mission dayroom and does needs assessments, counseling, referrals; and advocacy.
+She assists with obtaining employment.
+Over the years, she has served on the Department of Social Services Child Abuse Review Board, St. Mary’s County Alcohol Alliance Board, the Domestic Violence Board for the Family Advocacy Center, and the Tri-County Youth Services Partnership for Homeless Youth Age 18-25.
 Jean received the Community Partnership Award from the Southern Maryland Community Network in 2019 .

 Director of Events & Purchasing

-Brenda has an extensive 30-year health care back ground, many of those years were capped off working as a top Surgical Technician at Eisenhower Medical Center a top 100 hospital.
-While there she works and lead teams in the General Orthopedic, Sports Orthopedic, Neurosurgery, Vascular, Urology, Gynecology and Reconstructive procedures, which earned her a nomination for the Jackie Lee Houston Performance Excellence award.
-She also spent time teaching and training surgical students.
-She has many certifications including DCD Organ Procurement Certification.
-Brenda has also attended and passed all requirements and received her certification to Manage Assisted Living Facilities in the State of Maryland.
-In Brenda’s years in the medical field she has also successfully managed two separate medical offices.
+Brenda has an extensive 30-year health care background capped off working as a top surgical technician at Eisenhower Medical Center a top 100 hospital.
+While there, she worked and led teams in general orthopedic, sports orthopedic, neurosurgery, vascular, urology, gynecology and reconstructive procedures, which earned her a nomination for the Jackie Lee Houston Performance Excellence Award.
+She has taught and trained surgical students.
+She has many certifications, including DCD Organ Procurement Certification.
+Brenda has also attended and passed all requirements and received her certification to manage assisted living facilities in Maryland.
+In Brenda’s years in the medical field, she has also successfully managed two separate medical offices.

-Brenda has been with the Mission since day one.
-She organizes volunteers and has operated and organized every major Mission event for 6 years.
-She has supervised and taken care of all heath department requirements for The Mission.
-She also assists Richard Myers, the Executive Director in the day to day operation of The Mission.
+Brenda has been with The Mission since day one.
+She organizes volunteers and has operated and organized every major Mission event for six years.
+She has supervised and taken care of all health department requirements for The Mission.
+She also assists Richard Myers, the executive director in the day-to-day operation of The Mission.

-When Brenda is not working at The Mission or In Surgery at the Surgical Center in Leonardtown, she is home with her Husband and 3 Black Labs.
+When Brenda is not working at The Mission or in surgery at the Surgical Center in Leonardtown, she is home with her husband and three black labs.

 Food Pantry & Donation Center